Catch memory leaks before they crash your Mac.

 Support zone

-The release support surface stays narrow on purpose: purchase recovery, seat clarification, and primary release access.
+The release support surface stays narrow on purpose: purchase recovery, seat clarification, download integrity, and primary release access.
 No account system required.

 - Stripe webhook issues the license